kgroveshok/z80-homebrew/WORD-LIST.md

  If off, use DRAW to refresh.
 Default is on. $0003 will enable direct screen writes (TODO)
 ### MENU ( u1....ux n -- n ) Create a menu. n is the number of menu items on stack.
 Push number selection to TOS | DONE
 ## Program Flow Words
-### IF ( w -- f ) If TOS is true exec code following up to THEN - Note: currently not supporting ELSE or nested IF | DONE
+### IF ( w -- f ) If TOS is true exec code following up to THEN  | DONE
+ Note: currently not supporting ELSE or nested IF
 ### THEN ( -- ) Does nothing.
 It is a marker for the end of an IF block | DONE
 ### ELSE ( -- ) Not supported - does nothing | TODO
 ### DO ( u1 u2 -- ) Loop starting at u2 with a limit of u1 | DONE